 - Corporal injury to a spouse or inhabitant: Between one year in county jail up to four years in state prison

 - Domestic battery: Fines up to $2,000 and up to one year in county jail

 - Child abuse (first offense): Up to one year in county jail or up to three years in state prison

 - Elder abuse: Up to one year in county jail or up to four years in state prison

 - Criminal threats: Up to one year in county jail or up to four years in prison plus a strike under the Three Strikes law

 - Stalking: Up to one year in county jail or up to three years in prison

-In addition to prison time and fines, conviction for domestic crimes results in a permanent criminal record that will show up on every background check for jobs, school, and housing.
+In addition to prison time and fines, a conviction for domestic crimes results in a permanent criminal record that will show up on every background check for jobs, school, and housing.
 It can also mean personal and professional reputation ruin as well as the loss of family or custody of a child.
 To learn more, talk to our office today.